mrspeaker/moncroffe/README.md

 - can't have "negative" chunks
 - hit head slide down (and can get stuck in block)
 - camera looks through block when looking straight down
-- ray misses default to 0,0
-- clicking at air while moving causes jumping - if out of world, crash.
-	- because of ray misses!
 - block/face selection weird when very close to blocks

 # perf